Synchronous motor: Construction

-The principal components of a synchronous motor are the stator and the rotor.
-The stator of synchronous motor and stator of induction motor are similar in construction.
-With the wound-rotor synchronous doubly fed electric machine as the exception, the stator frame contains wrapper plate.
+The principal components of electric motors are the stator and the rotor.
+Synchronous motor and induction motor stators are similar in construction.
+The construction of synchronous motor is similar to that of an alternator (also called synchronous generator).
+The stator frame contains wrapper plate (except for wound-rotor synchronous doubly fed electric machines).
 Circumferential ribs and keybars are attached to the wrapper plate.
 To carry the weight of the machine, frame mounts and footings are required.
+The synchronous stator winding consists of a 3 phase winding.
+It is provided with a 3 phase supply, and the rotor is provided with a DC supply.

-When the field winding is excited by DC excitation, brushes and slip rings are required to connect to the excitation supply.
-The field winding can also be excited by a brushless exciter.
-Cylindrical, round rotors, (also known as non salient pole rotor) are used for up to six poles.
+DC excited motors require brushes and slip rings to connect to the excitation supply.
+The field winding can be excited by a brushless exciter.
+Cylindrical, round rotors, (also known as non-salient pole rotor) are used for up to six poles.

 In some machines or when a large number of poles are needed, a salient pole rotor is used.

-The construction of synchronous motor is similar to that of a synchronous alternator.
-Most of the synchronous motors construction uses the stationary armature and rotating field winding.
-This type of construction as an advantage than DC motor type where the armature used is of rotating type.
+Most synchronous motor construction uses a stationary armature and rotating field winding.
+This type of construction has an advantage over DC motor type where the armature used is of rotating type.

 Operation

-The operation of a synchronous motor is due to the interaction of the magnetic fields of the stator and the rotor.
-Its stator winding, which consists of a 3 phase winding, is provided with a 3 phase supply, and the rotor is provided with a DC supply.
-The 3 phase stator winding carrying 3 phase currents produces 3 phase rotating magnetic flux (and therefore a rotating magnetic field).
-The rotor locks in with the rotating magnetic field and rotates along with it.
-Once the rotor field locks in with the rotating magnetic field, the motor is said to be in synchronization.
-A single-phase (or two-phase derived from single phase) stator winding is possible, but in this case the direction of rotation is not defined and the machine may start in either direction unless prevented from doing so by the starting arrangements.
+Electric motors generate power due to the interaction of the magnetic fields of the stator and the rotor.
+In synchronous motors, the stator carries 3 phase currents and produces 3 phase rotating magnetic flux (and therefore a rotating magnetic field).
+The rotor eventually locks in with the rotating magnetic field and rotates along with it.
+Once the rotor field locks in with the rotating magnetic field, the motor is said to be synched.
+A single-phase (or two-phase derived from single phase) stator is possible, but in this case the direction of rotation is not defined and the machine may start in either direction unless prevented from doing so by startup arrangements.

 Amortisseur winding

 Once the motor is in operation, the speed of the motor is dependent only on the supply frequency.
-When the motor load is increased beyond the breakdown load, the motor falls out of synchronization and the field winding no longer follows the rotating magnetic field.
+When the motor load is increased beyond the breakdown load, the motor falls out of synchronization and the rotor no longer follows the rotating magnetic field.

-Since the motor cannot produce (synchronous) torque if it falls out of synchronization, practical synchronous motors have a partial or complete squirrel-cage damper called an amortisseur winding to stabilize operation and facilitate starting.
+Since the motor cannot produce torque if it falls out of synchronization, practical synchronous motors have a partial or complete squirrel-cage damper called an amortisseur winding to stabilize operation and facilitate starting.

 Because this winding is smaller than that of an equivalent induction motor and can overheat on long operation, and because large slip-frequency voltages are induced in the rotor excitation winding, synchronous motor protection devices sense this condition and interrupt the power supply (out of step protection).